Kirsty Hanson: Manchester United

 On 1 July 2018, Hanson joined the newly-formed Manchester United to compete in the FA Women's Championship, one of seven players to return to the senior side having played for the club at youth level.
-She made her debut in a 1–0 FA Women's League Cup victory against former club Liverpool on 19 August, and marked her league debut with a brace in a 12–0 win against Aston Villa.
-Hanson made her first start of the 2019–20 season against Tottenham Hotspur in the FA Women's Super League on 13 October 2019, scoring the first goal as United won 3–0.
-She was named FA WSL player of the month for October 2019.
+She made her club debut on 19 August in a 1–0 Continental Cup victory against her former club Liverpool, and marked her league debut with a brace in a 12–0 win against Aston Villa.
+Manchester United were promoted to the Women's Super League at the end of the 2018–19 season.
+Hanson made her first start of the 2019–20 season against Tottenham Hotspur on 13 October 2019, scoring the first goal as United won 3–0.
+She was named FA WSL Player of the Month in October 2019.

-Ahead of the 2020–21 season, Hanson signed a new one-year contract with an option for a further year.
-On 3 February 2021 Hanson signed a new deal with Manchester United until 2024 with the option to extend it for a further year.
+Ahead of the 2020–21 season, Hanson signed a one-year contract extension with an option for a further year.
+On 3 February 2021, Hanson signed a new deal with Manchester United until 2024 with the option to extend it for a further year.

+Aston Villa

 On 8 September 2022, Hanson joined fellow WSL side Aston Villa on loan for the 2022–23 season.

-Aston Villa

 On 11 August 2023, Aston Villa signed Hanson permanently on a two-year deal with the option to extend for a further year.
-In the 2023–24 FA Women's League Cup quarter-final against Brighton & Hove Albion, Hanson scored the equaliser to make it 1–1.
-Aston Villa advanced on penalties.
+In the 2023–24 FA Women's League Cup quarter-final against Brighton & Hove Albion, Hanson scored the equaliser for Villa.
+Aston Villa advanced to the semi-final on penalties.
+She was named Villa's Player's Player of the Season for her performance across the 2023–24 campaign.

+In March 2025, during a 3–1 defeat to Crystal Palace, Hanson made her 100th appearance in the WSL.
 On 18 July 2025, it was announced that Hanson's contract had been extended to June 2027.
-Her goal in a 2–0 win against West Ham on 5 October 2025 was named as the WSL Goal of the Month.
+Her goal in a 2–0 win against West Ham on 5 October 2025 was named WSL Goal of the Month.
+In May 2026, it was named Barclay's Goal of the Season.

+On 17 June 2026, Villa announced Hanson's departure after 4 seasons at the club.

+Tottenham Hotspur

+Upon her departure from Aston Villa, it was announced that Hanson had signed a long-term contract with Tottenham Hotspur.